learning-zone/javascript-basics/notes/javascript.md

 const unaryFunction = a => console.log (a + 10); //Add 10 to the given argument and display the value
 ```
 #### Q. What is currying function?
 Currying is the process of taking a function with multiple arguments and turning it into a sequence of functions each with only a single argument.
-Currying is named after a mathematician Haskell Curry.
-By applying currying, a n-ary function turns it into a unary function.
-Let's take an example of n-ary function and how it turns into a currying function

 ```javascript
 function volume1(length) {
   return function(width) {